 Additive manufacturing: challenges and opportunities for business models

-However, additive manufacturing will also change how companies run their business, how they position themselves in markets and value chains, how they interact with customers, how they define their core business and, ultimately, how they earn their income.
-In order to benefit from this new technology, we need to have a complete understanding of its potential, including the ones related to business modelling.
+Additive manufacturing will also change how companies run their businesses, how they position themselves in markets and value chains, how they interact with customers, how they define their core business and, ultimately, how they earn their income.
+If we are to benefit from this new technology, we need a complete understanding of its potential, including applications relating to business modelling.

-AddLife competence centre, Big Science Sweden and ÅMA Ångströms Materials Academy invite to a seminar on the challenges and opportunities that additive manufacturing may have on business models.
-We invite researchers from various disciplines, representatives from industrial companies, authorities and health care sector to discuss how additive manufacturing can change the way we organize companies, how we understand user needs and what regulatory aspects it will encompass.
-In other words, how additive manufacturing might change the logic on which their business is based.
+AddLife Competence Centre, Big Science Sweden, and ÅMA Ångströms Materials Academy invite you to a seminar on the challenges and opportunities when additive manufacturing is applied to business models.
+We are inviting researchers from various disciplines, representatives from industrial companies, public agencies, and the health care sector to discuss how additive manufacturing can change the way we organise companies, how we understand user needs, and what regulatory aspects it will encompass.
+In other words, how additive manufacturing might change the logic on which business is based.

-Place: Online via zoom (and, depending on recommendations regarding Covid-19, Uppsala universitet Innovation, Dag Hammarskjölds väg 38, Uppsala Science Park).
+Location: Online via Zoom (and, depending on recommendations regarding Covid-19, Uppsala University Innovation, Dag Hammarskjölds väg 38, Uppsala Science Park).

 14:00 • Welcome and introduction

-14.20 • Marcus Lindahl, Professor at Department of civil and industrial Engineering, Industrial Engineering and Management, Uppsala University
+14.20 • Marcus Lindahl, Professor at the Department of Civil and Industrial Engineering, Industrial Engineering and Management, Uppsala University

-14.35 • Kajsa Björklund, Director technical operation, OssDsign
+14.35 • Kajsa Björklund, Director Technical Operations, OssDsign

 15.15 • Panel discussion

-AddLife – is a VINNOVA Competence Centre that gathers more than 20 dynamic partners in academia, industry and the public sector to support competence development in Additive Manufacturing for the Life Sciences.
+AddLife – is a VINNOVA Competence Centre that gathers more than 20 dynamic partners in academia, industry, and the public sector to support development of expertise in Additive Manufacturing for the Life Sciences.

-Big Science Sweden - the official Swedish ILO (Industrial liaison office) organization, helping big research facilities across the world finding Swedish suppliers.
+Big Science Sweden – the official Swedish ILO (Industrial Liaison Organisation), helping big research facilities across the world find Swedish suppliers.

-Ångström Materials Academy (ÅMA) at Uppsala University – a platform for collaboration between Uppsala Universtiy and industrial companies for research and development in material sciences.
+Ångström Materials Academy (ÅMA) at Uppsala University – a platform for collaboration between Uppsala University and industrial companies for research and development in material sciences.